Former Washington Gov. Mike Lowry remembered as proud liberal, quietly generous

 He was the quintessential gregarious politician with orange yard signs people joked could be seen from space.

-But former Governor and Congressman Mike Lowry, who died May 1 at age 78, also was remembered at a memorial service Tuesday for a humility and constant desire to deflect credit to others.
+But former governor and congressman Mike Lowry, who died May 1 at age 78, also was remembered at a memorial service Tuesday for humility and constant desire to deflect credit to others.

 Hundreds, including Gov. Jay Inslee and a host of other current and former elected officials, gathered to pay tribute at St. Matthew’s Lutheran Church in Renton, where Lowry was a congregant and volunteered for tasks from raking leaves to washing laundry for homeless men.